bcrafton/processor/assembler/output/README.txt

-This directory is for generated files from the compiler
+This directory is for generated files from the assembler